-Jack Dorsey Robert W. Matschullat Sheryl K. Sandberg Orin C. Smith (Chair) The Governance and Nominating Committee is responsible for developing and implementing policies and practices relating to corporate governance, including reviewing and monitoring implementation of the Company's Corporate Governance Guidelines.
+Susan E. Arnold Robert W. Matschullat Mark G. Parker Sheryl K. Sandberg Orin C. Smith (Chair) The Governance and Nominating Committee is responsible for developing and implementing policies and practices relating to corporate governance, including reviewing and monitoring implementation of the Company's Corporate Governance Guidelines.
 In addition, the Committee assists the Board in developing criteria for open Board positions, reviews background information on potential candidates and makes recommendations to the Board regarding such candidates.
-The Committee also reviews and approves transactions between the Company and Directors, officers, 5% shareholders and their affiliates under the Company's Related Person Transaction Approval Policy, supervises the Board's annual review of Director independence and the Board's annual self-evaluation, makes recommendations to the Board of Directors, makes recommendations to the Board with respect to compensation of non-executive members of the Board of Directors, makes recommendations to the Board with respect to Committee assignments and oversees the Board's director education practices.
-The Committee met six times during fiscal 2016.
+The Committee also reviews and approves transactions between the Company and Directors, officers, 5% shareholders and their affiliates under the Company's Related Person Transaction Approval Policy, supervises the Board's annual review of Director independence and the Board's annual self-evaluation, makes recommendations to the Board of Directors, makes recommendations to the Board with respect to compensation of non-executive members of the Board of Directors, makes recommendations to the Board's director education practices.
+The Committee assignments and oversees the Board's director education practices.
+The Committee met six times during fiscal 2017.
 All of the members of the Governance and Nominating Committee are independent within the meaning of the listing standards of the New York Stock Exchange and the Company's Corporate Governance Guidelines.